 Ian A. Waitz is the vice chancellor for undergraduate and graduate education and Jerome C. Hunsaker Professor of Aeronautics and Astronautics at MIT.
 He has been on the faculty at MIT since 1991, serving as the head of the Department of Aeronautics and Astronautics and as dean of the School of Engineering.
 He took the helm of the Office of the Vice Chancellor (OVC) in 2017.

 Upon joining OVC, Waitz involved staff in a strategic restructuring to integrate the former offices of the Dean for Undergraduate Education and the Dean for Graduate Education, leading to a more aligned and efficient organization.
 He has spearheaded pilots for first-year undergraduate students in an ongoing effort to encourage career and major exploration and to improve first-year advising.
-These initiatives were informed by student recommendations from a novel Designing the First Year at MIT course he co-created and co-taught in 2018.
+These initiatives were informed by student recommendations from a novel course, called Designing the First Year at MIT, that he co-created and co-taught in 2018.

 As dean of the School of Engineering (SOE) from 2011 to 2017, Waitz introduced new policies, processes, and programs to enhance the ability to attract and support exceptional students and faculty; launched two new MIT-wide organizations—the Institute for Data, Systems, and Society, and the Institute for Medical Engineering and Science; developed new programs and spaces for student and faculty innovation and entrepreneurship such as the Sandbox Innovation Fund; and advanced programs for residential and online learning.
 His resource development efforts contributed to a nearly threefold increase in yearly giving to the SOE.